emrgnt-cmplxty/fermi/docs/0.old/api/naj-cookbook.md

 ### Access Key Rotation {#access-key-rotation}

-> [Access keys](/docs/concepts/account#access-keys) are unique on the Axion platform as you can have as many keys as you like.
+> [Access keys](/docs/concepts/account#access-keys) are unique on the Fermi platform as you can have as many keys as you like.
 Sometimes users practice "rotating keys" or adding new keys and deleting old ones.
 Here are snippets for creating and deleting access keys.

 #### Create New Full Access Key {#create-new-full-access-key}